 - Follow the First and Second World War trails around the museum.

-- Take part in workshops and live interpretation sessions led by experienced facilitators - full workshop details can be found here and in the school programmes.
+- Take part in workshops or activities led by facilitators - full details can be found here

 Do I need to book in advance?